betaflight/betaflight/docs/Profiles.md

 # Rate Profiles

-Cleanflight supports rate profiles in addition to regular profiles.
+INAV supports rate profiles in addition to regular profiles.

 Rate profiles contain settings that adjust how your craft behaves based on control input.